skimmy/file-organizer/README.md

-# file-organizer
+# Pynder file organizer

-A Python utility to organize files
+A file organizer written in Python